w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ![stash-controller](../assets/stash-controller.png)

-Usually with the stash-controller setup the stash still needs to sign for bonding more funds and change the controller (see figure above).
-With a staking proxy the stash account even more isolated than using a controller account since one can bond more funds and change the controller using the staking proxy account.
+Usually, with the stash-controller setup, the stash still needs to sign for bonding more funds and change the controller (see figure above).
+With a staking proxy, the stash account is even more isolated than a controller account since one can bond more funds and change the controller using the staking proxy account.
 This does not necessarily mean that the staking proxy can sign for all staking-related transactions.
-Below we show two main configurations that affects the permissions of a staking proxy.
+Below we show two main configurations that affect a staking proxy's permissions.

 ### Stash is not Controller